zmkfirmware/zmk/docs/docs/troubleshooting.md

 ### MacOS Ventura error

-MacOS 13.0 (Ventura) Finder running on Apple silicon hardware may report an error code 100093 when copying `<firmware>.uf2` files into microcontrollers.
+MacOS 13.0 (Ventura) Finder may report an error code 100093 when copying `<firmware>.uf2` files into microcontrollers.
 This bug is limited to the operating system's Finder.
 You can work around it by copying on Terminal command line or use a third party file manager.

 ### CMake Error